 A final thought…

 As a generation gripped with mobiles, (literally) and social media, this love affair with smartphones is the seamless opportunity to connect and engage with your client base.
-Mobile marketing and social media marketing are the perfect couple that complements any business marketing campaign, offering convenient and comfortable communication channels.
+Mobile marketing and social media marketing are the perfect couples that complement any business marketing campaign, offering convenient and comfortable communication channels.